PPE & Spray Foam Safety

 Safety should always be your number one priority when working.
 The importance of keeping yourself and other employees safe on the job site and in the shop can’t be overstressed.

 Spray polyurethane foam is safe only when following the right procedures and using approved personal protective equipment (PPE).
-Personal protective equipment (PPE) and safe practices are always your first line of defense against workplace accidents involving spray foam.
+Personal protective equipment (PPE) and safe practices are always your first line of defence against workplace accidents involving spray foam.
 Establishing and maintaining safety policies, backed by regular safety training can help ensure safe work practices are followed at all times.